harshagadiraju123/16-bit-Microprocessor-Design/README.md

 # 16-bit-Microprocessor-Design
-This is our project on Integrated Circuit Design for Digital VLSI Class.
+This is my project on Integrated Circuit Design for Digital VLSI Class.

 Implemented and synthesized a 16-bit general purpose RISC processor with 22 instructions and 16 general purpose registers 0.5um CMOS process Technology.
 The processes Floor planning, Placement, Clock tree synthesis, Routing, Timing, DRC & LVS and padding are performed using the custom cell library.